sts10/generated-wordlists/readme.markdown

 ## Related projects

-As a proof-of-concept, I made some [word lists optimized for inputting on smart TVs](https://github.com/sts10/remote-words).
+In a separate project, I made some [word lists optimized for inputting into smart TVs](https://github.com/sts10/remote-words).

 ## Requests?
 Suggestions?